 When a restaurant, or movie theater, or other place puts signs on the doors saying “No Guns Allowed” I go elsewhere, for the exact same reason: it’s an invitation for robbers to come right in.
 Someone intent on committing a felony isn’t going to pay attention to the sign, they’ll just view it as the most opportune place to rob, because the only people who will obey that sign are …honest, law-abiding citizens.

 For the same reason, having a sticker on the door of every school is a false sense of security.
 Someone going to a school to murder children is going to be turned away by a sticker?
 Riiiight.
 All that sticker means is no one will be able to fight back until the cops arrive.
 And you can be sure they will have guns.

 The anti-gun folks say that most mass shootings (apart from schools) are workplace incidents, and the gunman is going there regardless — they’re certainly not choosing a place just because it’s gun-free.
 Certainly!
 So the sign on the door helped …how?
-Well, it certainly helped the gunman prolong the incident and take out more people!
+Well, it certainly helped the gunman prolong the incident and take out more people because his victims weren’t allowed to have the means to fight back!
 The sticker sure didn’t stop him.